Isaac Barr: Career as a colonizer

-Isaac Barr became a great admirer of Cecil Rhodes and his efforts to spread British influence in the world.
+Isaac Barr became an admirer of Cecil Rhodes and his colonial initiatives in southern Africa.
 He resigned his ministry in Washington state with a view to travelling to South Africa to assist Rhodes.
-When Barr reached London, England in January 1902, he was dismayed at news of Rhodes failing health and, two months later, Rhodes died.
-Barr by now though had first-hand experience with the economic doldrums in England, compounded by thousands of soldiers returning from the War in South Africa with few economic prospects.
+When Barr reached London, England in January 1902, he learned of Rhodes's declining health and, two months later, Rhodes died.
+Barr had also observed the economic difficulties in England at the time, compounded by thousands of soldiers returning from the War in South Africa with few economic prospects.
 Barr began an intensive campaign of letter writing and public speaking, urging the people of England to emigrate to Western Canada.
 As his biographer, Helen Evans Reid, describes it, Barr stressed two opportunities: to "exchange ... the poverty of Britain for an estate in Canada"; and the "chance to build the Empire by planting a colony of pure British culture in the empty territory".

-At the same time, another Anglican cleric with Canadian experience, George Exton Lloyd, was writing letters to the editor also urging British colonization in Western Canada.
-Both Barr and Lloyd received large numbers of responses to their letters and, on Barr’s initiative, the two men met at Lloyd’s home in London.
-As the response continued, Barr developed an increasingly detailed plan for a group settlement or colonial planting.
+At the same time, another Anglican cleric with Canadian experience, George Exton Lloyd, was writing letters to the editor also encouraging British settlement in Western Canada.
+Both Barr and Lloyd received large numbers of responses to their letters and, on Barr's initiative, the two men met at Lloyd's home in London.
+As the response continued, Barr developed an increasingly detailed plan for a group settlement.
 In September 1902, he sailed for Canada to meet with Canadian government officials in Ottawa, and railway executives in Montreal.
 He also met with officials of the Elder Dempster shipping lines to arrange ocean transportation.
 Barr made verbal arrangements with all these individuals for assistance and support.
 Both the Government of Canada and the shipping lines had incentive programs to promote the much desired settlement.
 However, many of the commitments Barr received were not carried to complete fruition.

 Upon his return to England, Barr published his arrangements in Canada.
-Barr’s plans included the formation of several "syndicates" or co-operatives through which the colonists could purchase transportation equipment, farm machinery and livestock.
+Barr's plans included the formation of several "syndicates" or co-operatives through which the colonists could purchase transportation equipment, farm machinery and livestock.
 There was even to be an organization devoted to medical care and hospital coverage after arrival.
-Such complexities would have presented an organization challenge given the 500 or so settlers Barr initially envisaged.
+The scale and complexity of the plans increased as the number of prospective settlers grew.
 However, he was overwhelmed by the questions, demands, and complaints of over 3,000 eager prospective colonials.
 Barr hired George Flamank as secretary, and Christina Helberg as typist to deal with the vast quantity of correspondence.
 Rev. Lloyd, too, became increasing involved, eventually arranging with the Colonial and Continental Church Society to receive a stipend to act as Chaplain to the group and thus he and his wife and their five children became "Barr Colonists".